Analysis of the Survival Mechanisms of Hydra

 Fig. 7.
 Hydra somersault (Naik et al., 2020)

 Throughout the movement, there is the force of gravity acting on the Hydra body, which is opposed by the force of buoyancy (Fig. 8B).
-Equally, below the base of the tentacles, the bending force that helps the body column of the polyp return to a vertical stance is reduced by the drag force of water (Fig. 8B).
+Equally, below the base of the tentacles, the bending force that helps the body column of the polyp return to a vertical stance is reduced by the force of water (Fig. 8B).
 Notably, when the basal disc is released, both forces act parallel to the floor as the body column is contracted along the horizontal axis.
 However, the bending force subsequently gains a vertical component as the body shifts back to its original vertical axis (Naik et al., 2020).

 Additionally, the energy of the arced shoulder can be calculated with the formula: